-Measures to support the German minority in Ukraine
+Supporting the German minority in Ukraine (completed)

-Title: Measures by the German Federal Ministry of the Interior (BMI) to support the German minority in Ukraine
+Title: Promotion mMeasures of German Federal Ministry of the Interior (BMI) to support the German minority in Ukraine

 Commissioned by: German Federal Ministry of the Interior (BMI); German Federal Office of Administration (BVA)

-Lead executing agency: Council of Germans in Ukraine (RDU)
+Lead executing agency: Council of Germans in Ukraine

-Overall term: Since 1993
+Overall term: 1993 to 2020